The Gits: Murder of Mia Zapata

-On the night of July 7, 1993, Mia Zapata was brutally raped and murdered while walking home from a bar, The Comet.
 The Seattle Police Department initially focused their investigation on Zapata's circle of friends, believing that her murderer must have been someone she knew.
-Using funds generated by the Seattle music community (from benefit shows and CDs), as well as their own money, the remaining band members hired private investigator Leigh Hearon to supplement the police department's investigation.
-For over three years, Hearon and the Seattle Police Department investigated the crime with few or no breaks in the case.
-In 1996, the investigation first gained national attention in an episode of Unsolved Mysteries.
-It however did not open any new leads.
-The case was later highlighted on several other TV shows including A&E's American Justice, Cold Case Files, City Confidential, CBS's 48 Hours, FOX's America's Most Wanted, and TruTV's Forensic Files.
+Frustrated by the lack of progress in solving the case, the surviving members of the Gits, the Seattle music community, including some of its most famous bands such as Nirvana, Pearl Jam, and Soundgarden, helped raise $70,000 generated from benefit concerts and record sales, as well as their own money.
+They hired private investigator Leigh Hearon to supplement the police department's investigation.
+The funds dried up without any major breaks in the case, but Hearon continued to investigate on her own time.
+In 1996, the case gained national attention on an episode of Unsolved Mysteries, and was later highlighted on several television programs, including A&E's American Justice, Cold Case Files, City Confidential, CBS's 48 Hours, FOX's America's Most Wanted, and TruTV's Forensic Files.
+In 1998, after five years of investigation, Seattle police detective Dale Tallman said: "We're no closer to solving the case than we were right after the murder."